hantsy/jakartaee11-sandbox/docs/vt.md

 }
 ```

-While virtual threads are not a silver bullet for all performance issues, they can significantly enhance overall application performance by increasing throughput in scenarios such as database calls, handling HTTP interactions, and more.
+While virtual threads are not a silver bullet for all performance issues, they can significantly enhance overall application performance by increasing throughput in some scenarios, such as database calls, handling HTTP interactions, etc.